bnikolaus/CurseOfStrahdNotes/README.md

 ___People of interest;___
 - Strahd            - Bad guy, a Messiah, Not here to lead, we are on his earth
 - Irena             - Bad guy,  Burgomasters Daughter
-- Kolyan Indirovich - Neutral guy, Daughter bitten by vampire, seeks to help to contain a vile creature who has become to powerful, seeks to contain this power within Barovia, perhaps has a reward for Dominique
+- Kolyan Indirovich - Neutral guy, Daughter bitten by vampire, seeks to help to contain a vile creature who has become to powerful, seeks to contain this power within Barovia, perhaps has a reward for Dominique, I am Dominique
 - Rose & Thorn      - Unknown - Rosavalda Durnst
 - Gustav Durst      - Tortured people in his dungeon, motivations unknown, perhaps immortality
 -  Durst Will Documents all Signed forged